Shopify/polaris/src/components/Modal/README.md

 <!-- example-for: web -->

-Use an external activator when technical limitations prevent you from passing the activator as element or a ref.
+Use an external activator when technical limitations prevent you from passing the activator as an element or a ref.
 Make sure to focus the activator on close when choosing this approach.
 See the [accessibility features of a modal](https://www.w3.org/TR/wai-aria-practices/examples/dialog-modal/dialog.html) for more information regarding focus.

 ```jsx